vim-advent-calendar/ideas/markzen-mappings.md

     nnoremap <F7> :echo "foo"<Bar>echo "bar"

 Pick your favorite method.
-Also, don't forget to add a trailing `<cr>` to those mappings if you want to run the command lines when calling the mappings;
+Also, don't forget to add a trailing `<cr>` to those mappings if you want to run the command-line when calling the mappings;
-otherwise, they will stay there on the command line, for the user to modify, run or cancel.
+otherwise, they will stay there on the command-line, for the user to modify, run or cancel.

-#### Control Chars
+#### We Don't Need No True Control

 You can use literal control chars in your mappings, by hitting `<C-v>` followed by the control char in insert or command-line mode, eg. pressing `<C-v>` then